 I pondered how to manage state between instances in the ASG, and ended up with a pretty basic strategy:

-index.yamlfile and the blog posts to compile a
+index.yaml file and the blog posts to compile a

-packed.yamlfile contains all the data necessary to run the blog, and (along with a path to static assets)
+packed.yaml file contains all the data necessary to run the blog, and (along with a path to static assets)

-packed.yamland static assets down from S3 to each instance.
+packed.yaml and static assets down from S3 to each instance.